Orasund/pixelengine/README.md

   * If you want keyboard support use Graphics.program.
 It will also take care of the new way scaling works.

 ## Room for Improvement
-  * There is a two second input delay on phones.
-This is actually a improvement to the 5 second delay from before, but i believe this can be further improved. - Maybe by **switching to Progressive Web App**.
   * The animations can sometimes be very janky.
 This is actually intended, but it might be better to give an alternative by **switching the animation off** for a few frames(to introduce clean skips or to let elm control the animation for a short period of ime.)

 ## Upcoming Features